LED Color Temperature in Kelvin: All You Need to Know About It

 Details about the unit Kelvin

-If you are interested, here you will find more in-depth details about the Kelvin unit in connection with the color temperature.
-As you may have noticed, the unit Kelvin (K) is normally used for the absolute temperature and for temperature differences.
+As previously stated, the unit Kelvin (K) is normally used for the absolute temperature and for temperature differences.
 This is also the case for determining the color temperature.

 The Kelvin value for a certain color temperature is obtained as follows: A so-called black body (which in theory swallows all light) is first heated until it glows red.
 If the temperature continues to rise, the red color first changes into yellow tones and later into light blue light.